Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 6. Social Identity Theory: Conflict theory complements social identity theory by exploring how societal conflicts and power dynamics contribute to the formation of group identities and intergroup tensions.

-7. Social Constructionism: Both theories delve into the ways in which societal structures shape our perceptions of reality, but conflict theory places a particular emphasis on how these structures perpetuate inequalities and power imbalances.
+7. Social Constructionism: Both theories examine the ways in which societal structures shape our perceptions of reality, but conflict theory places a particular emphasis on how these structures perpetuate inequalities and power imbalances.

 Conflict resolution techniques